jupowers/node-express-course/README.md

-# NodeJs and Express Tutorial
+# Node.js and Express Tutorial

 ## Description

 This is a reference for the NodeJS and Express intro tutorial.
-You will be pushing code into this repository.
 Each branch shows what your code should look like (if you get stuck).

 ## Setup

 1. Download or clone this repo